 The focus on workplace flexibility also allows accommodating various working styles and encourages practicing different task-solution approaches than those they would adopt in the office.

 And you wouldn’t need an office anyway with its costly equipment, facilities, and rent expenditures – the factor that can be crucial in the cash-strapped times of the all-out belt-tightening.
-Moreover, working remotely is a chance to hone employees’ communication skills and increase their culture fit awareness.
+Moreover, working remotely is a chance to hone employees’ collaboration skills and increase their culture fit awareness.

 The realization of numerous assets remote work brings has ushered major shifts in the labor organization in many countries.
 For example, statistics show that 22% of Americans work exclusively from home, and almost half of the workforce participates in remote work projects.